 They got financial or physical rewards that actually meant something to them.

-Reaching the next longevity milestone was something to aim for, and while it may not have been the be-all and end-all reason that kept them with an organisation, it will have certainly helped – especially if the next, upcoming reward involved things like share options, which they’d lose out on if they left before their next award.
+Reaching the next longevity milestone was something to aim for, and while it may not have been the be-all and end-all reason that kept them with an organization, it will have certainly helped – especially if the next, upcoming reward involved things like share options, which they’d lose out on if they left before their next award.

 So is it time to bring back long-service?